lbl-neutrino/larpixSlowControls/README.md

   s10wcontrols

-**Only one monitor should be launched on the larpix raspberry pi at a time.** If one is already running, launch your monitor from labpix instead (instructions below).
+**ONLY ONE MONITOR SHOULD BE LAUNCHED ON THE LARPIX RASPBERRY PI AT A TIME.** If one is already running, launch your monitor from labpix instead (instructions below).
 If you don't know if one is running, use the following query in your terminal window:

 	ps -ef